 Check out the links below to get started:

-Making the right technology choices is key to success.
+Making the right technology choices is the key to success.
 Our CTO’s guide to NativeScript helps you understand why NativeScript is the right choice for your next mobile project.

 Our Getting Started Guides are hands-on tutorials that walk you through installing NativeScript and building a real iOS and Android application.